stIncMale/stincmale.github.io/_posts/2020-05-17-parallelism-vs-concurrency.markdown

 Since it is not the case that for all observers either `a` is ordered before `b`, or `b` is ordered before `a`, we may conclude that the actions `a` and `b` are concurrent.

+[^1]: Parallelism is inherently tied to the physical world, just like performance.
-[^1]: What we mean exactly when saying "at the same time" with regard to parallelism is not of the essence, because parallelism is about performance, not correctness.
+    What we mean exactly when saying "at the same time" / "simultaneously" with regard to parallelism is not of the essence, because parallelism is not about correctness.
     Depending on the situation, it may be adequate to think about simultaneity in terms of Newtonian, a.k.a. absolute, time or in terms of Einstein's special or general relativity.

-    According to my understanding, mankind does not have an established answer to the question "what is time?".
-    Is it a characteristic emerging only on the macroscopic scale, as a result of how animal brain works and perceives the second law of thermodynamics
-    (it is about entropy, which is a macroscopic statistical measure), or is it a fundamental feature of the Universe?
-    I am not qualified in this area, but I can recommend a few videos of qualified people talking about / discussing this topic:
+    The concept of physical time is not trivial, and I am not qualified in this area, but I can recommend a few videos of qualified people talking about / discussing this topic:
     * [Time Is of the Essence… or Is It?](https://youtu.be/N-NTXoYTvao)\\
     <span class="insignificant">Participants: David Z. Albert, Vijay Balasubramanian, Carlo Rovelli, Lee Smolin; moderator: Jim Holt</span>
     * [The Physics and Philosophy of Time](https://youtu.be/-6rWqJhDv7M)\\